Business Initiative Home

 Why this matters: No dispute resolution creates risk.
 If you see no process, risk is high.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform partnership decisions.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform partnership decisions.
 Calculate market size to understand partnership context.

 term red flags unbalanced revenue sharing vague responsibilities one-sided exit clauses excessive liability